-The lid for the soup cup is part of and/or an addition to your KURLAND soup cup.
-A small pine-shaped lid head made from the royal porcelain of KPM Berlin is enthroned on it, and KURLAND shines in all its white glory.
-The edges of the individual pieces are decorated with a classical relief consisting of egg sticks, cloth hangings and pearls.
-KURLAND is a tribute to the ideals and design of the ancient world, which has been united in the KURLAND collection since 1790.
+The lid for the soup cup a component and/or accessory for your KURLAND soup cup.
+It is crowned by a small pine-shaped lid knob crafted from the regal porcelain of KPM Berlin.
+All in white, KURLAND shines in all its glory.
+The rim of each piece is adorned with a neoclassical relief consisting of egg-and-dart molding, drapery, and pearls.
+KURLAND pays homage to the ideals and design of the ancient world, a tradition that has been upheld since 1790.

 Show moreHistory